mraichelson/context_flag/README.md

 * Entity active flags
 * Entity inactive flags
 * Should inactive flags be an option at all?
 I'm sure there's a potential use-case for them, but I'm not sure they're really useful.
+* User Profile flags should work in combination with modified profile pages from modules like Profile2.